veyon/docs/user/faq.rst

 How frequently are the computer thumbnails updated?
 ---------------------------------------------------

 Usually the computer thumbnails in the monitoring view are updated once a second.
 Depending on the utilization of the network and the computer, there may be slight deviations.
-In contrast when remote controlling or viewing a computer, you see In contrast whe screen content of the remote computer in real time.
+In contrast when remote controlling or viewing a computer, you see the screen content of the remote computer in real time.

 What happens if I accidentally close the Veyon Master application window?
 -------------------------------------------------------------------------